nx10/lnormimp-r/README.md

 _Note that if a plausable measurement range is known for real data, it can be specified with the optional `range` parameter to obtain even more realistic results.
 The measurement range is set by default to 0-Infinity._

-Let's vizualize the results one last time:
+Let's visualize the results one last time:

 ```R
 lines(density(data_imputed),